Copyright © Ancestral Heritage

 I am an established and popular speaker on the East-Anglian circuit.
 I give talks to a wide range of organisations, including history societies, U3A groups, Probus clubs and Women’s Institute.
 A complete list of the talks I currently offer can be found on the relevant website page.

-I am a Council member and trustee of the Suffolk Institute of Archaeology and History and also a trustee and current Chair of the Friends of Suffolk Record Office.
+I am a Council member of the Suffolk Institute of Archaeology and History and also a trustee and current Chair of the Friends of Suffolk Archives.

 I combine all the above activities with my professional music-making and I can be seen performing across East Anglia and further afield.

 was published in January 2020

 If you would like to buy a signed copy

 of this book or any of my other books,